Today we will discuss the whereabouts of two of the megastars in the world of mail dripping, or what we know as Email marketing.

 MailChimp is using its abuse-detection technology (Omnivore) to make sure each campaign is abuse free, with a dedicated maltreatment monitoring team working silently in the back stages.
 With IPS feedback loops and bounce management system working hand in hand to make sure any reported mail by a recipient as a junk or spam is detected.

 GetResponse, on the other hand, has adopted their powerful anti-spam/ anti-abuse system (Hydra.) there is a funny side to the story, these guys call it their in-house Pet.
 When Hydra is in action, no spam attempt may see it funny.
-It`s honestly a robust system, and GetResponse are building a reputation for it as the best in town.
+It`s honestly a robust system, and GetResponse is building a reputation for it as the best in town.

 These, besides other tools on both sides such as “Timewarp” for Mailchimp and “Time Travel” for GetResponse, leave this round unsettled.
 Both hold great swords up their arsenal on the Email marketing side.
 Both are capable of delivering fully extended features Emails, which only real-time experience with them both may reveal the difference.
 Users experience favored GetResponse over Mailchimp on the spam-free side though, so I shall leave this one for you to decide who wins.

 This round focus on the best response built on subscribers` action.
 The idea of creating a successful workflow using derived data from different visitors’ behavior, such thing both contestants approach variable.